CD3/HTMLSlideShowUtils/HTMLSlideShowUtils/README.md

 The 'root' and 'dest' setting will be concatenated.
 This is useful if your webserver serves out of some directory, such as public_html.
-You can set the root directory one, and then just change the dest directory for each presentation.
+You can set the `root` directory once, and then just change the `dest` directory for each presentation.